Ecorte/EcorteWhitelist/README.md

 /whitelist status <player>
 ```

+### Permissions
+The plugin add the following permissions:
+- `ecortewhitelist.whitelist.add`: Allow to add a player to the whitelist
+- `ecortewhitelist.whitelist.remove`: Allow to remove a player from the whitelist
+- `ecortewhitelist.whitelist.status`: Allow to get the whitelist status of a player
+- `ecortewhitelist.whitelist.bypass`: Allow to bypass the whitelist

 ### LuckPerms Contexts
 This plugin add the `iswhitelisted` context to LuckPerms.
 This context is true if the player is whitelisted, false otherwise.